Pastor Patricia Hinker, Interim Senior Pastor

 Bob Windels, Director of Youth Ministries

-Bob Windels has been “Bob the Youth Guy” in ELCA congregations for 30 years, passionately building community and sharing the message of God’s grace.
-He arrived at Good Sam eager to help youth find their individual calling and a personal faith in Christ that is life-sustaining.
+Bob Windels has been “Bob the Youth Guy” in Minnesota congregations for 30 years, passionately building community and sharing the message of God’s grace.
+In 2016, he arrived at Good Sam eager to help youth find their individual calling and a personal faith in Christ that is life-sustaining.
 He is married to Abbie and is the proud father of three adult children.
 Bob has a fondness for words, music, dogs, backpacking and Twins baseball.

 G. Phillip Shoultz III, Director of Music, Worship and the Arts,